TheRenegadeCoder/sample-programs-website/docs/projects/fizz-buzz/julia/index.md

 {% endraw %}

-Fizz Buzz in Julia was written by:
+[Fizz Buzz](https://sampleprograms.io/projects/fizz-buzz) in [Julia](https://sampleprograms.io/languages/julia) was written by:

 - Michael King

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution